Algodal/Code-Style/CODINGSTYLE.md

 The names of the source files CREATED for a project MUST be in LowerKebabCase.
 If you are using a language in which this is not possible, such as python, you MAY use LowerSnakeCase.
 The name represents a grouping of the code it contains.
+Source files name may be prepended by the namespace.
 For source files that are IMPORTED in the project and is not following this pattern, you may leave as is or rename if you prefer (remember to update includes).